MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ![Process utilization details - Machine list](media/capacity-utilization/process-details-machines-2.png)

+> [!NOTE]
+>
+> By clicking on a machine, you can edit its unattended bots setting and its auto-allocation setting.
+> Machines can be, when necessary (in case of overage), prioritized based on their unattended runs.

 ## Capacity overage

-Capacity overage in an environment occurs when the capacity utilized by unattended machines surpasses the assigned capacity of the environment.
+Capacity overage in an environment occurs when the capacity utilized by the unattended bots on machines and the process plans on cloud flows surpasses the assigned capacity of the environment.
+In such instances, specific machines and/or cloud flows might be identified as exceeding capacity.
 To return to compliance, it's important to promptly rectify the situation.

 ![Process overage](media/capacity-utilization/overage-unattended.png)